cancervariants/metakb/docs/source/index.rst

    :alt: tests status
    :target: https://github.com/cancervariants/metakb/actions/workflows/checks.yaml

 The VICC Meta-Knowledgebase (MetaKB) is a search interface for cancer variant interpretations assembled by aggregating and harmonizing across multiple cancer variant interpretation knowledgebases.
-MetaKB was created to evaluate the disparities in variant interpretation content and structure across established resources of clinical interpretation knowledge.
+The MetaKB was created to evaluate the disparities in variant interpretation content and structure across established resources of clinical interpretation knowledge.

 A prior version of this application is described in detail in our 2020 `Nature Genetics publication <https://www.nature.com/articles/s41588-020-0603-8>`_.

 .. toctree::
    :hidden: